AZTroop201/aztroop201-website/home/content/_index.md

 ---
-title: Troop 201
+title: Scottsdale Troop 201
+omit_header_text: true
 featured_image: '/images/mainbackground.jpg'
 description: |
     Scottsdale Arizona Boy Scouts Troop 201.
 Thank you for visiting the Troop 201 website.
 Troop 201 is part of the Grand Canyon Council in the Camelback District.
 We are a youth-led troop that meets Tuesdays from 7pm – 8:30pm at Scottsdale United Methodist Church.
     You can visit us at any meeting if you are interested as well as contact our Committee members at info@aztroop201.org
 ---

 ## Current Scouts